ic17rey/python-challenge/README.md

 ## PyPoll

-From voting data in election)data.csv, the script used for analyis includes total number of votes cast.
+From voting data in election_data.csv, the script used for analyis includes total number of votes cast.

-Also to include:
+The remaining code is incomplete and will be improved at a later time.
+Also to be included:

   * A complete list of candidates who received votes